with a better browsing experience; allow us to assess, monitor, and improve the website’s

 Brute force application fraud attacks are a new norm.
 Perpetrated by organized criminals, a sustained attack sees losses quickly multiply – millions lost in the matter of days.
 The attacks are both systemic and methodical, but the most common identifying features are velocity and recycled personally identifying information.
 Spotting repeated information – whether exact or fuzzy - uncovers the wider web of data that strings together a criminal enterprise.
 FICO helps you automate this to:

-Stop fraud at the source: Applications.
+Stop fraud at the point of origination.